thesp0nge/armoredcode.github.io/_posts/2012-10-25-the-hidden-pitfalls-in-automatic-source-code-review.markdown

 ## Pitfall 0x03: a tool's output is something I need

 Yesterday I launched a commercial static analysis tool over [latest wordpress version](http://www.wordpress.org), 3.4.2 at the time I'm writing this post.

-{% blockquote %}
-As a security specialist I think that commercial SAST tool vendors have a great marketing team instead of a powerful knowledge base.
+> As a security specialist I think that commercial SAST tool vendors have a great
-{% endblockquote %}
+> marketing team instead of a powerful knowledge base.

 I expected to find no more than a couple of things; wordpress 3.4 is mature and strong enough and its team just released a lot of security fixes.